New COVID-19 cases in US soar to highest levels on record

 Public health experts will be closely watching the numbers in the coming week for indications of the vaccines' effectiveness in preventing serious illness, keeping people out of the hospital and relieving strain on exhausted health care workers, said Bob Bednarczyk, a professor of global health and epidemiology at Emory University.

-CDC data already suggests that the unvaccinated are hospitalised at much higher rates than those who have gotten inoculated, even if the effectiveness of the shots decreases over time, he said.
+CDC data already suggests that the unvaccinated are hospitalized at much higher rates than those who have gotten inoculated, even if the effectiveness of the shots decreases over time, he said.

 “If we're able to weather this surge with hopefully minimal disruptions to the overall health care system, that is a place where vaccines are really showing their worth,” Bednarczyk said.

-“It's going to take some time for people to get attuned to the fact that cases don't matter the same way they did in the past,” Adalja said.
-“We have a lot of defence against it.”
+“Its going to take some time for people to get attuned to the fact that cases don't matter the same way they did in the past,” Adalja said.
+“We have a lot of defense against it."

-But even with fewer people hospitalised compared with past surges, the virus can wreak havoc on hospitals and health care workers, he added.
+But even with fewer people hospitalized compared with past surges, the virus can wreak havoc on hospitals and health care workers, he added.

 “In a way, those hospitalisations are worse because they're all preventable,” he said.